The co-op bookstore for avid readers

 About the Author

-Hahn, Steven: - Steven Hahn is a Pulitzer Prize-winning historian who studies American political and social movements.
-His acclaimed works include A Nation Under Our Feet and A Nation Without Borders.
-He teaches at New York University and lives in New York City and Southold, on Long Island.
+Hahn, Steven: - Steven Hahn is an acclaimed historian whose works include A Nation Under Our Feet, winner of the Pulitzer Prize and the Bancroft Prize, and A Nation Without Borders.
+He is professor of history at New York University.

 Praise for this book